jamanso/jamdock-suite/README.md

 - Select a sorting method (fast or detailed)

 Output includes ranked compounds by affinities of first mode, ZINC link and file name (option 1), and optionally with a similarity among the modes score, MW, number of modes (option 2).

+# License
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+See the LICENSE file for details.